nus-cs2103-AY2021S2/tp/docs/UserGuide.md

     help

-### Revise a specific entry
+### Revise a specific entry `revise`

-Opens up a window, showing the existing details of an entry and allowing for quick corrections and updates without requiring the use of prefixes and command syntax in the UI.
+Opens up a window, showing the existing details of an entry and allows for quick corrections and updates without requiring the use of prefixes and command syntax in the UI.

+Use `TAB` key to iterate through fields, `Ctrl + S` (Windows) or `Command + S` (Mac) to save, `ESC` key to quickly exit the revise window.

+Note:
+- Leave a white-space between categories to separate them
+- Leave a white-space between schools to separate them
+- Leave a blank line to differentiate between each reviews

 Format: `revise <INDEX>`